 The directory page also includes live searching by using some simple client-side

 regex testing.
 As the user types, results from the list become hidden in real-time, and when a letter's row has no results to show, the row hides automatically.
 At the same time, letters in the the letter grid on the sidebar (which when clicked scroll the user to the letter's respective row) fade out, showing the user which rows are currently being hidden.
 We found this incredibly useful in improving the user experience, showing users which rows were still visible beyond the view of the current viewport.

 Individual store pages contain important information such as telephone numbers, addresses, opening/closing times, and coordinates for the Google Maps API-powered map.
 Brands that have been defined in the CMS can be linked with any of the created stores, and these links will persist throughout the entire website and are automatically managed across the different website languages.

 Cross-browser compatibility was handled in two ways.
 First was handling the responsiveness of the website; most users who use older browsers, such as Internet Explorer 8, also tend to use smaller display resolutions, meaning that the responsive design of the website would not function correctly as older browsers do not support CSS media queries or

 nth-child selectors.
-Second was making sure older browsers had graceful fallback, such as making sure all SVG icons were replaced with other image files, and that
+Second was making sure older browsers had graceful fallbacks, such as making sure SVGs were replaced with other image formats, and that

 calc sizes were replaced with either fixed or fluid-width sizes.